ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 ### 3. Invite your user to become an Operator

-* Select Manage Arctos > Roles/Permissions > Arctos Users from the drop down menu at the top of the page
+* Select Manage Arctos > Roles/Permissions > Arctos Users from the drop down menu at the top of the page.
-* Search by the Arctos username
+* Search by the Arctos username.
-* Click Invite
+* Click Invite.
-* An E-mail will be sent to the user inviting them to become an Operator
+* An E-mail will be sent to the user inviting them to become an Operator.
 * The user should follow the instructions and links in the email in order to authenticate their account:
   * Log in to Arctos, then select “My Stuff” and “Profile” from the main Arctos menu
-  * Enter your password where requested
+  * Enter the user's password where requested
   * If the password is acceptable (Oracle rules), a button will pop up to authenticate - click that
   * If the password is not acceptable, change the password and try again

 ---

-### 4. Assign your Operators Roles and Permissions
+### 4. Assign Operator Roles and Permissions

+* Go to [http://arctos.database.museum](http://arctos.database.museum) and login.
+* Select Manage Arctos > Roles/Permissions > Arctos Users from the drop down menu at the top of the page.
-* Follow the instructions for [How to assign Operator roles and permissions](https://arctosdb.github.io/documentation-wiki/how_to/How-to-assign-Operator-roles-and-permissions.html)
+* Search for the username of the team member to which you want to assign roles and permissions.
+* Select the correct username from the list; the user record will pop up on the screen.
+* Choose the collection that you want to grant the Operator access to and select the “Grant Access” button.
+The collection you selected and “Revoke” will appear below the choice fields.
+To grant access to another collection, simply repeat the process.
+* Select the [roles](http://arctos.database.museum/Admin/user_roles.cfm) you want this Operator to have by selecting from the dropdown list and selecting "Grant Role."
+If you want to grant more than one role, simply repeat the process.
+ALL Operators should be assigned the "PUBLIC" and "COLDFUSION_USER" roles in order for them to be able to function in their other roles.

-* Send each of the team members you will invite to be Operators the following email, adjusted for the collections and roles that you have assigned them:
+ * Once you have assigned the Operator all of the collections and roles they need, exit the form.

----

-You have been given access to the Arctos ____________ Collection and assigned the following roles:

-DATA_ENTRY – allows access to Data Entry MANAGE_SPECIMENS – allows access to most “one-per-specimen” forms.
-MANAGE_COLLECTION – allows setting bulkloader.loaded to NULL, updating collection and collection agents, deleting Identifications, managing Annotations
-MANAGE_TRANSACTIONS – allows access to create/edit/delete loans, accessions, and borrows, rank agents, manage permits, manage shipments.

-**PLEASE NOTE:  The following are shared roles.**  The changes that you make in any of these areas can affect other collections, so always proceed with caution when working in them and follow the instructions which can be found at https://arctosdb.org/documentation/ and https://github.com/ArctosDB/documentation-wiki/wiki.
-Do not hesitate to contact me if you have questions.

-MANAGE_MEDIA – allows create/update/delete of Media.
-MANAGE_GEOGRAPHY – full access to geog_auth_rec.
-MANAGE_CONTAINER – full access to containers.
-Not necessary to “barcode specimens.”
-MANAGE_AGENTS – full access to agents and agent names MANAGE_LOCALITY – allows full access to Locality, Collecting Event, and Coordinates data.
-MANAGE_PUBLICATIONS – allows full access to publications, projects, and citations.
-MANAGE_TAXONOMY – full access to taxonomy and common names.

-I will get back to you with further instruction when we get ready to work on the data.

 ---